Causes, symptoms and treatment options for neck pain and cervical spine conditions

 Since neck discomfort can have so many different causes — some of which are life threatening — diagnosing neck pain can be a challenge for health care providers.
 For instance, if your neck pain is accompanied by fever, headache and vomiting — and you are unable to touch your chin to your chest — your doctor may test you for a sometimes-fatal infection called meningitis.

 Once meningitis and other dangerous conditions are ruled out, your doctor likely will ask you a variety of questions about the duration and severity of your pain in order to help develop a diagnosis.
-You may also undergo tests such as X-rays, CT scan, MRI, blood tests and nerve tests, to name a few.
+You may also undergo tests such as X-rays, MRI, blood tests and nerve tests, to name a few.
 These tests can help pinpoint the cause of your pain and also will help your doctor plan for neck pain treatment.

 While nonsurgical treatment for neck pain can be effective, especially in the short term, sometimes surgery for neck pain is necessary.
 Your doctor will discuss all treatment options with you so you can decide which option you are most comfortable with.